Joe Boyer: Racing career

-Corum and Boyer were scored as "co-winners," the first time in Indy 500 history that designation had been assigned.
-In three previous Indy 500 races (1911, 1912, 1923), the winner had relief help during the race, but in none of those cases did the relief driver finish the race; the original driver got back behind the wheel to finish those races.
+Corum and Boyer were scored as "co-winners," the first time in Indianapolis 500 history such a designation had been assigned.
+In three previous Indianapolis 500s (1911, 1912, 1923), a winning driver had been given relief help during the race, qualifying, starting, and finishing in the same car.
+1924 was the first time one driver relieved another entirely, and had gone on to win.